cpchalk/gpcheckx/README.md

 differences needed to build the correct geodesic word acceptor 'filename'.geowa (-geo option).
-It's aim is to find word differences as efficiently as possible so that the resultant word difference file ('file name'.diff2) builds the correct word acceptor ('file name'.wa) and so the correct general multiplier ('file name'.gm).
+It's aim is to find word differences as efficiently as possible so that the resultant word difference file ('file name'.diff2) builds the correct word acceptor ('file name'.wa).
  It consists of one source file gpcheckx.c.

 To build, edit the kbmag src/makefile to include